Puiseux series: Newton polygon

 must be the opposite of the slope of this edge.
 This is a rational number as soon as all valuations $v(a_i)$ are rational numbers, and this is the reason for introducing rational exponents in Puiseux series.

-In summary, the valuation of a root of P must be the opposite of a slope of an edge of the Newton polynomial.
+In summary, the valuation of a root of P must be the opposite of a slope of an edge of the Newton polygon.